- Code ASIA8046

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.

-Workload4.5 hours of lecture/lab per week, plus reading and independent project time.
+4.5 hours of lecture/lab per week, plus reading and independent project time.
 Estimated at 10 hours/week.
+The total workload for the course is 130 hours for the whole semester including in class time and independent study.

 Assumed KnowledgeSome basic familiarity with computer use.
 No GIS software experience assumed.